epicsuite/epicview/compare/readme.md

 | ---- |
 |*Screen capture of the epic comparison script running in ParaView 5.13*|

-# how to use this application
+# How to use this application

+The application requires two paraview `vtp` files, constructed according to the EPIC compare specification.

 - Install Paraview v5.13